 Reset All Settings: This will reset all General settings to the default configuration.

-The Connection section contains specific settings which can be altered to either troubleshoot a connectivity issue or provide additional support and security.
+The Protocol section contains specific settings which can be altered to either troubleshoot a connectivity issue or provide additional support and security.

-Protocol: The protocol radio buttons allow you to choose between the Wireguard and OpenVPN protocols.
+Protocol: The protocol radio buttons allow you to choose between the OpenVPN and Wireguard protocols.

 Data Encryption: There are four available options, GCM and CBC for both AES-128 and AES-256 encryption.
 Intego Privacy Protection exclusively uses encryption that has not been cracked and is known to be secure.
 All of these options will provide you security, but the higher levels of encryption will have a greater impact on performance.